TEALSK12/2nd-semester-introduction-to-computer-science/lesson_206_lists_2.md

 ## Instructor's Note
 1. Lesson
-  1. Ask students what a list is?
+  1. Ask students what doing `a[0:2]` did?
-    1. a list is a sequence of values.
-In a list, they can be any type.
-The values in a list are called elements or sometimes items.
-    2. to create a list enclose items in square brackets
-    3. Ask students what values items in a list can be?
-Answer any type!
-You can even have lists within lists (more on that later...)
+    1. slicing: a list operation that gives back a list starting from the index to the left of the colon and going up to the index to the right of the colon.
+    2. Ask what the list would return if you did `a[1:2]`?
   2. Ask students what len does?
   3. Ask students how they tried to print the first item from a list?
 Was this what they were expecting?
     1. index: a map from the position in the list to the element stored there.